Marissa is the writer of ThePracticalMommy and the blog Mommy Knows What's Best. She is a stay-at-home mom to four and was a teacher.

 For women who already experience dry skin as a condition known as eczema, you can continue to treat your skin as your doctor suggests, keeping in mind that any topical solution or oral medication must be safe for pregnancy.
-You can use a low dose hydrocortisone cream or a cold compress for the itchiness.
-Make sure to limit irritants that make the eczema worse as well.
+You can use low-dose hydrocortisone cream or a cold compress for the itchiness.
+Make sure to limit irritants that make eczema worse as well.

 Rashes During Pregnancy

 Rashes occur due to the pregnant skin being sensitive, perhaps more than ever.
 Rashes most often appear where the skin rubs together: under the belly bump, between the thighs, under the breasts, the inside of the arms, etc. They can also appear due to irritants that cause a reaction in the skin or due to excess moisture.

 To keep rashes at a minimum, try switching to products labeled 'hypoallergenic' or for sensitive skin.
 Also, applying a bit of cornstarch-based powder in the problem areas might help reduce rashes.